 This research peptide was actually developed to protect against skin cancer.
 Simply put, it increases the production of melanin, the pigment in your skin that when exposed to sunlight gives you a tan.
 The irony is, a tan actually protects you from further sun damage but it causes damage in the process.
 By increasing how dark your skin is without sunlight exposure, you get the good without the bad.
 Melanotan drew a tremendous amount of popularity as a “cosmetic” enhancement since so many people enjoy having a tan.
 And when the second version came out (Melanotan II,) by just altering a single molecule in the structure’s chain, it increased the desirable side effect of more melanin — an enhanced libido!
 And it decreases appetite — a huge plus for those looking to lose weight or burn fat.
 This is sounding better and better, isn’t it?

 There is a caveat though.
 (There always is).
 With some people, Melanotan will also increase all skin color, so if you have uneven skin tone or moles or even some pale, barely noticeable freckles, they can become very dark, leaving the skin blotchy.
 (Sorry).
 This is more prevalent in people over 50.
 Have you noticed in older people that they tend to have “age spots?”
 Well, that’s melanin that’s risen to the surface of the skin over the years.
-If you experience this side effect it will last as long as the tan lasts , which is around eight weeks.
-In rare cases it can be permanent.
+If you experience this side effect it will last as long as the tan lasts, which is around eight weeks.
+In rare cases, it can be permanent.
 (Though “newly developed” dark spots and moles can usually be removed through laser treatment and even some OTC products, but the treatment itself can leave your skin looking red and irritated for a while).
 So again, go slowly and see how you react.
-If you experience the benefits with out the side effects, it’s something that can be a tremendous benefit to terms of looking good and feeling good while protecting your skin from sun damage.
+If you experience the benefits without the side effects, it’s something that can be a tremendous benefit in terms of looking good and feeling good while protecting your skin from sun damage.
 Melanotan has been shown to be safe when used in therapeutic dosages.

 BPC-157 Research Peptides

-This research peptide has earned the nickname of the “Wolverine” drug because it allows for rapid recovery from injuries, including severe damage to tendons and ligaments and even organs.
-It many cases it accelerates the natural wound healing properties of the body by over 500%.
+This research peptide has earned the nickname of the “Wolverine” drug because it allows for rapid recovery from injuries, including severe damage to tendons and ligaments, and even organs.
+In many cases, it accelerates the natural wound healing properties of the body by over 500%.
 So a pulled or torn muscle that normally might take a couple of months to recover from would be back to normal within a week or two!
 That may sound too good to be true, yet it is …but…not always.
 (There’s that damn caveat again).
 Not everyone reacts the same to BCP -157.
-While some claim it’s nothing short of a miracle, others response is a resounding ”meh.”
+While some claim it’s nothing short of a miracle, others’ response is a resounding ”meh.”
 There is also a commercially available oral version but it’s only a fraction as effective as the injectable so it most probably will be just a waste of money.
 BCP-157 is clearly a “try it and see” peptide — on your laboratory test animals of course.

 This is a relatively new addition to the research peptides family and it shows tremendous potential.
-In laboratory animals it increased lifespan across the board by up to 25%.
-Naturally, animal studies and human studied often differ, but that is a pretty remarkable result.
+In laboratory animals, it increased lifespan across the board by up to 25%.
+Naturally, animal studies and human studies often differ, but that is a pretty remarkable result.
 How and why it does this is still in the theoretical stage though there’s evidence that it protects the blood from various bacterial infections and bone marrow from mutations and aberrations that lead to degenerative illnesses.
 Interesting stuff.

 This compound is worth mentioning because IGF affects all growth.
 That makes it extraordinarily powerful, in both a good and bad way.
 It is similar to insulin on a molecular structure and works similarly as well, shuttling glucose and nutrients to the muscles, enlarging them quicker than anything available.
 But it’s not something to fool around with.
-The body can not produce the binding goblin to process IGF like other and keep it in check like other compounds.
-An overdose can produce diabetic shock, and continued use with a tolerable dose , over time , can lead to an enlarged heart.
+The body can not produce the binding goblin to process IGF like others and keep it in check like other compounds.
+An overdose can produce diabetic shock, and continued use with a tolerable dose, over time, can lead to an enlarged heart.
 There’s also the risk of falling into a coma.
 This is strictly for those at the top ranks of the competing bodybuilding field who are willing to take any gamble in the goal of getting bigger at any cost.
 And even then, it is a risky endeavor.
 Don’t take this stuff lightly.
 At all!